MicrosoftDocs/windows-ai-docs/docs/integrate-model.md

 ## Add the model

 First, you'll need to add your ONNX model to your Visual Studio project's Assets.
 If you're building a UWP app with [Visual Studio (version 15.7 - Preview 1)](https://www.visualstudio.com/vs/preview/), then Visual Studio will automatically generate the wrapper classes in a new file.
-For other workflows, you'll need to use the [mlgen](overview.md#automatic-interface-code-generation) tool to generate wrapper classes.
+For other workflows, you'll need to use the `mlgen.exe` tool, available with the Windows SDK, to generate wrapper classes.
+To learn more about using `mlgen.exe` directly, please continue reading this article.

 Below are the Windows ML generated wrapper classes for the MNIST model.
 We'll use the remainder of this article to explain how to use these classes in your app.